-You can perform the following kinds of online dynamic reconfigurations:
+Table 5-1 lists the kinds of online dynamic reconfigurations that you can perform:

-- Reconfiguring a LUN online that is under DMP control

-See "Reconfiguring a LUN online that is under DMP control" on page 112. - Replacing a host bus adapter (HBA) online See "Replacing a host bus adapter online" on page 116. - Updating the array controller firmware, also known as a nondisruptive upgrade See "Upgrading the array controller firmware online" on page 117.
+Task Topic Reconfigure a LUN online that is under DMP control DR tool-See "Reconfiguring a LUN online that is under DMP control using the Dynamic Reconfiguration tool" on page 109.
+Manual-See "Manually reconfiguring a LUN online that is under DMP control" on page 117.
+Replace a host bus adapter (HBA) online ■ DR tool-See "Replacing a host bus adapter online" on page 117.
+Update the array controller firmware, also known as a nondisruptive upgrade See "Upgrading the array controller firmware online" on page 127.

-Reconfiguring a LUN online that is under DMP control
+Reconfiguring a LUN online that is under DMP control using the Dynamic Reconfiguration tool